Implementing Public Space

 "!
 Ao vivo !"
 Rio de Janeiro © Opavivara Coletivo

-Roberto Cabot : Even the clothing is different: the dress style changes from the moment you step foot on the sand.
-On the sidewalk, everyone is dressing up, cleaning their feet to put their shoes on; on the sand, bare feet reign supreme, you remain naked and all goes well.
-But if you walk around naked in the city center… That’s something very interesting—the setting isn’t the only thing which counts but also what happens in people’s heads: when a guy arrives at the beach, he transforms himself.
+Roberto Cabot: Even the clothing is different: the dress style changes from the moment you set foot on the sand.
+On the sidewalk, everyone is dressing up, cleaning their feet to put their shoes on; on the sand, bare feet reign supreme, you stay naked and everything goes well.
+But if you walk around naked in the city center.
+That’s something very interesting: the setting isn’t the only thing which counts but also what happens in people’s heads.
+When a guy arrives at the beach, he transforms himself.

-Opavivará : What is interesting is also the pattern of occupancy: when the beach is full, that you are barely arriving and you are looking for the best place… It is a completely organic occupation because the City Hall could also mark off a dedicated accessway to the sea, parcel out the beach, etc. Maybe will it become like that because, day after day, they are submitting a bit more to the market… I find it incredible to see how the beach, despite all its invisible membranes, its social clubs, its locations, is a gathering place.
-You have the place for families, the place for gays, the place for the lower working-class, the clubs—if you want to cross any space, you just need to get through.
+Opavivará: What is interesting is also the pattern of occupancy: when the beach is full and you are looking for the best spot.
+It is a completely organic occupation because the City Hall could also mark off a dedicated accessway to the sea, parcel out the beach, etc. Maybe it will become like that because, day after day, they are giving in a little more to the market.
+I find it incredible to see how the beach, despite all its invisible membranes, its social clubs, its locations, is a gathering place.
+You have the space for families, the space for gays, the space for the lower working-class, the clubs—if you want to cross any space, you just need to walk through.

 But I think our beachfront has a characteristic: it isn’t calm.
-Many people come from afar, they get there and don’t find quiet because there are hawkers, altinho playersa ball game played on Rio’s beaches...
-The beach is replete with activities.
-It is all imbued with Rio’s life.
+Many people come from a long way, they get there and don’t find quiet because there are hawkers, altinho players.7 The beach is full of activities.
+It is imbued with Rio’s life.
 The beach is really a unique and marvelous place and ultimately it becomes strange when it is too calm.

 Bibliography